nniiicc/lis546_Sp23/content/data-packaging.md

 <h2><a id="Exercise">Exercise</a></h2>
 This week there is no assignment to turn in.
 Instead we are going to look at a tool `Data Curator` that allows us to describe, validate, and package data using a graphic user interface.

-- The tool is available for download [here](https://github.com/ODIQueensland/data-curator/releases/tag/v1.0.0)
+- The tool is available for download [here](https://github.com/qcif/data-curator/releases/tag/v1.2.9)
 - The dataset that I used in this demonstration is found [here](https://data.cityofchicago.org/FOIA/FOIA-Request-Log-Human-Resources/7zkx-3pp7)
 - After you download DataCurator and the dataset follow along with the following demo video below.
 - Give the tool a spin.
-If you have questions or want to discuss your experience, there's a Canvas discussion board [here](https://canvas.uw.edu/courses/1465297/discussion_topics/6293833).

 <iframe width=853 height=506 frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cYftImAspN&v=5&controls=1&ff=1" allowfullscreen="true"></iframe>